umfieldrobotics/OceanSim/docs/subsections/running_example.md

 Semantic type must be `reflectivity` as string.
 And corresponding semantic data must be float, eg. `0.2`.

-Semantic configuration can either be performed by code:
+Semantic configuration can either be performed by code during scene setup:
 <!-- configure Prim Semantics by code -->
 ```bash
 from isaacsim.core.utils.semantics import add_update_semantics